dojot/dojot/tools/cert-sidecar/README.md

 In short, all the parameters in the next sections are mapped to environment variables that begin with `CERT_`.
 You can either use environment variables or configuration files to change their values.
-You can also create new parameters via environment variables by following the fore mentioned convention.
+You can also create new parameters via environment variables by following the forementioned convention.

 #### General